scotdunn/aws-cli/awscli/examples/kms/generate-data-key-without-plaintext.rst

 Example: Using an encryption context
 ####################################

-In AWS KMS, an `encryption context <https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html>`_ is a collection of non-secret name-value pairs that are cryptographically bound to the encrypted data.
+In AWS KMS, an `encryption context <https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html>`_ is a collection of nonsecret name-value pairs that are cryptographically bound to the encrypted data.
 To decrypt the encrypted data, you need to provide the same encryption context.
-Otherwise, the Decrypt operation fails with an ``InvalidCiphertextException`` exception.
-You can also use the encryption context to `control access to a CMK <https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html#encryption-context-authorization>`_ and `identify the operation <https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html#encryption-context-auditing>`_ CloudTrail logs.
+Otherwise, the decrypt operation fails with an ``InvalidCiphertextException`` exception.
+You can also use the encryption context to `control access to a CMK <https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html#encryption-context-authorization>`_ and `identify the operation <https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html#encryption-context-auditing>`_ in CloudTrail logs.

 In this example, the encryption context is one name-value pair, ``Project=125``.
 This example uses the shorthand syntax, but you can use JSON syntax or specify the path to a file that contains the encryption context in JSON or shorthand syntax.
 For a more detailed example that shows all formats, see the `Example: Using an encryption context <https://github.com/juneb/aws-cli/blob/kms-examples/awscli/examples/kms/encrypt.rst#example-using-an-encryption-context>`_.
 You do not need to use the same syntax in the ``encrypt`` and ``decrypt`` commands.